| Title: | Statistical Reporting with 'Quarto' |

 set to |

-in a chunk header.
+Creates a hook called time that can be activated by including time=TRUE in a chunk header.
 The chunk's execution time in seconds will be printed in a very small html font at the end of the chunk's output.

 nothing